Guidance

 13.1 Joint Casualty and Compassionate Centre (JCCC)

 JCCC is responsible for Defence monies that are paid into the deceased’s estate.
-Any money due to the deceased’s estate from Defence will be released to the Executor (if there is a Will) and to the Personal Representative (where there is no Will) by JCCC once legal formalities are completed.
+Any monies due to the deceased’s estate from Defence will be released to the Executor (if there is a Will) or to the Personal Representative (where there is no Will) by JCCC once legal formalities are completed.
 JCCC will make contact with the family after the funeral to provide further advice.
 Veterans Services may be able to assist the Executor or Personal Representative with the completion of Probate documentation if required.

 13.2 Inheritance Tax Exemption

-In keeping with the Armed Forces Covenant, Defence is committed to ensuring that Service Personnel are not disadvantaged in their ability to access privately arranged personal accident and life insurance due to their employment.
+In keeping with the Armed Forces Covenant, Defence is committed to ensuring that Service personnel are not disadvantaged in their ability to access privately arranged personal accident and life insurance due to their employment.
 This approach is currently managed through insurance schemes contracted by Defence.

 For Service Life Insurance (Covea Life):